hitokiri-mata/katacoda-courses/kubernetes-serverless/knative/step2-install.md

 # Install Riff #

-As you see, your Kubernetes cluster is started.
-Verify it's ready for your use:

-`kubectl cluster-info`{{execute}}

 Knative, by design, has no command line interface.
-Its a server side framework that allows other platforms to produce their own clients and other ways of interacting with Knative and Kubernetes.
+It's a server side framework that allows other platforms to produce their own clients and other ways of interacting with Knative and Kubernetes.

 ## Install Istio ##